 The qualitative evaluation is an assessment of factors including reporting unit specific operating results as well as industry, market and general economic conditions, to determine whether it is more likely than not that the fair values of a reporting unit is less than its carrying amount, including goodwill.
-The Company may elect to bypass the qualitative assessment for its one reporting unit and perform a quantitative test.
+The Company may elect to bypass the qualitative assessment for its two reporting units, a legacy surgical implants unit and a bracing reporting unit established with the acquisition of MD Ortho, and perform a quantitative test on each.
 The assumptions used in evaluating goodwill for impairment are subject to change and are tracked against historical results by management.

-The Company elected to perform a qualitative analysis for its reporting unit as of October 1, 2021.
-The Company determined, after performing the qualitative analysis that there was no evidence that it is more likely than not that the fair value of its reporting unit was less than the carrying amount, therefore, it was not necessary to perform a quantitative impairment test.
+The Company elected to perform a qualitative analysis for its reporting units as of October 1, 2022.
+The Company determined, after performing the qualitative analysis that there was no evidence that it is more likely than not that the fair value of its reporting units were less than the carrying amount, therefore, it was not necessary to perform a quantitative impairment test.